Key-oh Lodge

 Chief Dan George

-Ts’il Kaz Koh First Nation (Burns Lake Band)
+Ts’il Kaz Koh First Nation

-Wood in Hospitality and Tourism
+Case study: Wood in hospitality and tourism

 Douglas–fir was used to create the heavy timber post & beam and wood-steel composite construction shown here as part of the exterior entryway to the Nita Lake Lodge